View All 1883 Nickel Three Cent Piece

 Description

 The 1883 Nickel Three Cent Piece is a cent produced at the Philadelphia Mint as part of the Nickel Three Cent Pieces 1865-1889 series.
-With a mintage of just 4,000, this is a rare issue sought by specialists.
-The obverse features Liberty facing left with a coronet inscribed LIBERTY, while the reverse displays a Roman numeral III within a wreath.
-Designed by James Barton Longacre.
+With a mintage of 4,000, this is an extremely rare issue — the lower-mintage of the two mint variants.
+The obverse features Liberty facing left with a coronet inscribed LIBERTY and the reverse displays a Roman numeral III within a wreath.
+Struck during the Gilded Age of rapid industrialization and the great silver debates, when monetary policy shaped elections and economic destiny.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $407 to $3.4K depending on grade and condition.
 Struck in 75% copper, 25% nickel, weighing 1.94 grams, 17.9 mm in diameter, with a plain edge.
 Cataloged as PCGS #3751.
-The Nickel Three-Cent Piece was introduced in 1865 during the Civil War coin shortage, joining the copper-nickel denomination alongside the Shield Nickel.
-Business-strike mintages declined sharply after the mid-1870s, making later dates scarce.
-Proof-only years exist at the end of the series.

 External References